 Leith Hill Tower is open every day

-Climb to the top of the tower for an amazing view of south east England and treat yourself with a delicious hot drink and homemade cake from the Tanhouse Farm Shop servery at the bottom.
+Climb to the top of the tower for an amazing view of south east England and treat yourself to a delicious hot drink and home-made cake from the Tanhouse Farm Shop servery at the bottom.

 Volunteer at Leith Hill Place

 Join our friendly team of volunteers in one of several hands-on roles.
 Find out more at our volunteer information session on Sat 7 March.
 Email us to find out more and book a place.